 Scouts would ramble about his size, velocity, and sheer power.
-None of them harped on his deadliest weapon: a foolish, yet elegant pitch called “The McNasty.”
+But none of them harped on his deadliest weapon: a foolish, yet elegant pitch called “The McNasty.”

-“The McNasty is what we used to call his curveball when he was younger,” said his mother Lalitha.
+“The McNasty is what we used to call his curveball when he was younger,” his mother Lalitha said, trying to hold back laughter.
 “In middle school, when he would throw that in his travel ball league, if that curveball was on?
 Nobody could hit it.”

 By Saturday, June 8th, Kumar Rocker was no longer the talk of the town.
 He wasn’t just the talk of baseball.
 He was the talk of the whole country.

-“It was 4 AM and we were in our daily pre-show meeting,” recalled esteemed Vanderbilt Hustler alumnus Skip Bayless.
-“Then one of our young staff members turned to me and said, ‘my god, how about Kumar Rocker?!’
+“It was 4 AM and we were in our daily pre-show meeting,” esteemed Vanderbilt Hustler alumnus Skip Bayless recalled.
+“Then one of our young staff members turned to me and said, ‘my gosh, how about Kumar Rocker?’
 This guy, who grew up out here in LA, is a Laker and Dodger fan, was all over it.
 Within a few hours, that crescendo reverberated all the way from Nashville to our meeting room in Los Angeles.
 That got me so excited, so proud, and it was all because of that performance.”

 Less than a day removed from a devastating 18-5 loss to Duke, Vanderbilt — the No. 2 team in the country — was at risk of being eliminated by an unranked team.
 A win would keep their season alive.
 A loss would forfeit their chances of competing in the coveted College Baseball World Series.
 With pressure mounting, Tim Corbin gave Rocker the nod.

-“I never question any decision that Corbin is going to make out there,” said Red Sox pitcher and former Commodore David Price.
+“I never question any decision that Corbin is going to make out there,” David Price, former Commodore and current Red Sox pitcher said with confidence.
 “Obviously he saw something that Kumar had that was going to give Duke trouble.
 And the breaking balls he was throwing?
 I mean, sheesh.
 Anyone I know would have trouble with that.”

 In his first career super regional appearance, Rocker was rockin’.

 He went all 9 frames and gave up no hits, etching his name into record books as the only pitcher to throw a no-hitter in a Super Regional game.
 In the process, Rocker racked up an astronomical 19 strikeouts.
-Each one swinging; Each one swinging at the same curveball.
+Each one swinging.
+Each one swinging at same pitch.

 The pitch heard around the world, The McNasty, was unhittable.
 It was untouchable.
 To his family, it even seemed unfathomable.

-“You can’t force this pitch organically, only he knows what’s working and what’s not,” said Lalitha.
+“You can’t force this pitch organically, only he knows what’s working and what’s not,” Lalitha said.
 “And on Saturday, that McNasty?
-Oh my.
 Oh my goodness.
 I’ve never seen anything like that from him, and I mean ever.
-Tracy and I were just like, ‘who’s that kid?!
-What have you done with our child?!’
-Nobody could hit it!
-It was like the best pitch you’ve ever seen, just on steroids!
-It was out of this world.
-It was out of body.”
+Tracy and I were just like, ‘who is this kid and what has he done with our child?’
+Nobody could hit it.
+It was like the best pitch you’ve ever seen, just on steroids.
+It was out of this world.”

 No Nerves in Nashville